Gloshayden/microblog/README.md

 after that run flask db init, flask db migrate, flask db upgrade

 after that you can run the app using flask run

+(the github on the header links to my github you can replace/remove it by deleting it in base.html)